Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 print(f"File not found: {e}")

-Choosing Libraries Based on Data Format
+Selecting Libraries Based on Data Format

 Summary

-Causes of Garbled Characters and Prevention
+Causes of Garbled Text and Prevention Measures

 Main Causes